Jitendra300/nuclear_analyzer/README.md

+Main Repo For Stimulation , Running on Render

 # Problem:
 Find suitable places in India where a nuclear plant can be built considering various parameters like Water resources, Infrastructure, Environment, and etc.